Picea abies 'Nidiformis'

 A small dense spreading shrub which develops a characteristic depression in the center (hence the name), very unlike the species; forms a neat compact evergreen ball, adaptable and hardy; excellent choice for form and texture in the garden

 Birds Nest Spruce has green foliage which emerges lime green in spring.
-The needles remain green through the winter.
+The needles remain green throughout the winter.
 Neither the flowers nor the fruit are ornamentally significant.
-The smooth gray bark is not particularly outstanding.

 Birds Nest Spruce is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.